-The example in the call out box to provides some general examples of team members clarifying their positions on which remediation approach should be used to treat contaminated groundwater.
+The example in the green box to the right provides some general examples of team members clarifying their positions on which remediation approach should be used to treat contaminated groundwater.

 Listing the facts, assumptions, and beliefs underlying each position can also help understand the situation.
 Questions to ask include, what does each person or group believe?
 What is their motivation?
 What information is being used to base these beliefs?